 What a day!

 First I had breakfast.
 I was surprised to see that the buffet breakfast included only curries, apart from some white bread for toast and jam.
 Breakfast was curries and the various little flat breads and rice that go with curries.
 They were delicious curries and lovely breads and I knew I was in a hotel that catered for Indians not Westerners.
-Cool.
+That was cool for me as I really did not want to stay in a tourist place.

-The waiter immediately asked me if I would prefer an omelette for breakfast but I, the proud adventurer and experienced traveller, proudly stated “No I am in India and happy to eat curry for breakfast.”
-He looked impressed (However after a few days of curry for breakfast I regretted my boastful ways because my pride would stop me from asking for an omelette).
+The waiter immediately asked me if I would prefer an omelet for breakfast but I, the proud adventurer and experienced traveler, proudly stated “No I am in India and happy to eat curry for breakfast.”
+He looked impressed (However after a few days of curry for breakfast I regretted my boastful ways because my pride would stop me from asking for an omelet).

 After breakfast and copious amounts of delicious tea Marsala (Chai) I walked up the street to see if the doctor was open.